basharatphd/basharatphd.github.io/_pages/students.md

 **Looking for the Lab's current members?** Please follow this link to find the Lab's team roster (past students, post-docs, researchers and visitors): *[Lab Roster!](/labroster/)*

-### ***2024-04-21:*** Notice to Prospective Researchers and Students
+### ***2024-08-14:*** Notice to Prospective Researchers and Students
-I am on sabbatical leave until mid-August 2024.
-Therefore, I will NOT be recruiting any students to join my team during that period.
-The earliest that I will be looking for students to join my team will be to join during Spring 2025.
+I will NOT be recruiting any students to join my team for Spring 2025.
+The earliest that I will be looking for students to join my team will be to join during Fall 2025.

-Please do not email me with requests and questions about joining my research program, because I will not have available funding to support additional students.
+Please do not email me with requests and questions about joining my research program until the Fall 2025 admissions period, because I will not have available funding to support additional students.

 # About Joining my Team: ALSETLab